midry3/hato/README.md

 $ hato
 $ hato test

-# When -g, --global option selected, use ~/hato.yml
+# When -g, --global option was selected, use ~/hato.yml
 $ hato -g
 ```